10 Ways to Save Money for Travel

 Travel can provide amazing experiences for your family, but it’s not cheap and the cost can add up quickly!
 Our family of six loves to travel, but we don’t have a money tree (bummer) so we have to find ways to save up and make it work.
 I’m giving you my top 10 ways to save money for travel.
 Let me know if you have other ways you save money!
 I’d love to hear them.

 If you’re looking for a way to make some extra money WHILE you’re traveling, consider putting your home on Airbnb.
 Listing your house is easy and free.
 You can make it available for the times you know you will be away.
 Your house will be empty anyway, you might as well make a few extra dollars to fund your trip!
-We’ve had our house on Airbnb for 3 months now and have had a great experience so far and have loved having the extra money!
+We’ve had our house on Airbnb for 2 years now and have had a great experience so far and have loved having the extra money!
+Here is a guide to hosting your home on Airbnb.
 If you want to give Airbnb a try here is a $40 off coupon.
 To Learn more about using Airbnb read my 16 Rules for Airbnb.

 2. Save your Fives